 “When President Trump issued the Truth [Social] post and said, ‘Save Tiktok,’ the way we read that is that he’s going to try to force along a true divestiture, changing of hands, the ownership,” Speaker Johnson said.

-According to the law, Trump cannot unilaterally give a 90-day extension unless ByteDance guarantees to him that they will sell the app to an American company.
+According to the law, Trump cannot unilaterally grant a 90-day extension unless ByteDance guarantees that it will sell the app to an American company.

 RELATED CONTENT: As TikTok Goes Dark, Black Creators Are Flocking To New App